anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 CNTT is defining the required architecture and model for NFVI along with VNF specification which will help to decouple the various commercial product layers and it is important to define and certify the VNF and NFVI.Therefore,in addition to verify general NFVI capabilities based on CNTT RM/RA/RI, it is also necessary to verify that VNFs can provide virtualization functions normally based on the CNTT-compatible NFVI.
 So the VNF testing should at least include: Compliance，verification，validation，Performance.
 With the improvement of specifications, the types of tests may continue to add in the future.

-In this chapter, the scope and requirements of VNF test cases are defined as reference for VNF certification, which helps to perform the various compliance and verification (C&V) testing and submit results to LFN OVP certification portal.
+In this chapter, the scope and requirements of VNF test cases are defined as reference for VNF Conformance, which helps to perform the various compliance and verification (C&V) testing and submit results to LFN OVP Conformance portal.

 <a name="5.5.2"></a>
 ### 5.5.2 Assumptions

-Here lists the assumptions for VNF certification:
+Here lists the assumptions for VNF Conformance:
 - NFVI is ready and it should be CNTT-compatible NFVI
 - VNF template is ready to deploy and certificate
 - VNF Test environment is ready, the test environment contains test functions and entities(NFVI, MANO, VNF Test Platform, VNF Test Tools) to enable controlling the test execution and collecting the test measurements.